denizgursoy/gotouch/README.md

 `gotouch package --source path-to-source --target path-to-target`

-Package command compresses the source directory with the zip extension and moves the zip file to target directory.
+Package command compresses the source directory with the .tar.gz extension and moves the zip file to target directory.
 `source` and `target` flags are optional.
 Default values for `source` and `target` are `./`, `../` respectively.

 Package command ignores following files/directories: